grafana/loki/README.md

 - is an especially good fit for storing [Kubernetes](https://kubernetes.io/) Pod logs.
 Metadata such as Pod labels is automatically scraped and indexed.
 - has native support in Grafana (already in the nightly builds, will be included in Grafana 6.0).

-Loki consists of 3 components:
+A Loki-based logging stack consists of 3 components:

 - `loki` is the main server, responsible for storing logs and processing queries.
 - `promtail` is the agent, responsible for gathering logs and sending them to loki.